The dark side of the moon: are smartphone photos real or fake?-breakinglatest.news-Breaking Latest News

 Previous

-It is not the first time that cases of this kind have been discussed and analysed, and a very similar case is remembered which had Huawei as its protagonist in 2019: the P30, the flagship smartphone of the Conese company, created in collaboration with Leica, produced images too beautiful to be true.
+It is not the first time that such cases have been discussed and analysed, and a very similar case is remembered which had Huawei as its protagonist in 2019: the P30, the flagship smartphone of the Chinese company, created in collaboration with Leica, produced images too beautiful to be true.

 On the occasion of the launch, the Chinese company explained that the camera software had been trained to recognize beautiful photos with hundreds of thousands of examples and therefore would be able to set the parameters of exposure, aperture time, focal length, etc. to always guarantee the best result.
 In the sense of more suitable for the chosen subject: whether they are flowers, green plants, landscapes, faces of people or animals, and sunrises, sunsets and blue skies.